FrankLaVigne/SessionDownloader/README.md

 I'd like to add parameters, IoC, and some other goodies to make this a tad more robust.

 Ok, a lot more robust.

+### Caption download support
+Now that captions are available, it would be nice to be able to download them in bulk as well.

+### Flexible architecture
+It would be nice to modularize the code so that adding a new event would be as easy as creating a JSON file